- Language Arts>

 Welcome to yet another great set of pdf worksheets on simple, compound, complex and compound-complex sentences, where we explain sentence types based on structure or the number of clauses.
-Whether it's elucidating the components of each sentence type, explicating them with a host of examples, or testing children's learning progress with exciting exercises, these printable worksheets have it all delivered, and are sure to morph children's sentence-learning into a whole different genre.
+Whether it's elucidating the components of each sentence type, explicating them with a host of examples, or testing children's learning progress with exciting exercises, these printable worksheets for grade 3 through grade 7 have it all delivered, and are sure to morph children's sentence-learning into a whole different genre.
+Access some of these worksheets for free!

 A simple sentence is an independent clause formed with a subject and predicate, and it has no other clauses.
 In this pdf worksheet, students complete each simple sentence with a subject or predicate.